12. Data frames#

 ## [1] "a" "b" "c" "d1" "d2"

-In addition to the list-like behaviour, which only allows for dealing with particular columns or groups thereof, the `[` operator was also equipped with the ability to take two indexers:
+In addition to the list-like behaviour, which only allows for dealing with particular columns or their groups, the `[` operator can also take two indexers:

 x[1:2, ] # first two rows